denis-kralj-novu/denis-kralj-novu/README.md

-👋 Hi, I’m Denis, a software engineer at Novu.
+👋 Hi, I’m Denis, this was my github account while working as a software engineer at Novu.

 I have been building software for 10 years and it shows no signs of stopping 🚀